bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 Internet Explorer, and testing different versions of Internet Explorer can be difficult.

-There are a [handful](http://www.smashingmagazine.com/2011/08/07/a-dozen-cross-browser-testing-tools/) of services out there that do help with cross browser testing, some are interactive while others are not.
+There are a <a href="http://www.smashingmagazine.com/2011/08/07/a-dozen-cross-browser-testing-tools/">
+handful</a> of services out there that do help with cross browser testing, some are interactive while others are not.
 Being able to interact with a browser, rather than seeing a rendered screenshot, is far more helpful for debugging code.
 One of the best ways to boot up multiple versions of